cyrusimap/cyrus-imapd/docsrc/imap/rfc-support.rst

     ..
 NOTE::

-       Does not advertise over CARDDAV:supported-address-data vCard 4.0 support, announces only vCard 3.0.
+       Cyrus IMAP accepts over CardDAV both vCard 3.0 and vCard 4.0, but does not advertise over CARDDAV:supported-address-data vCard 4.0 support, announces only vCard 3.0.
+Moreover, Cyrus IMAP does not convert between vCard 3.0 and vCard 4.0.
+It is applications’ responsibility not to misinterpret the vCard version and damage the data.

 :rfc:`6376`

     DomainKeys Identified Mail (DKIM) Signatures

+:rfc:`6558`

+    Sieve Extension for Converting Messages before Delivery

 :rfc:`6578`